Story until October 2016

 I grew up in a family of six.
 I have three siblings and I’m the third one in line.
-Both my elder siblings are married and each one has a kid.
+Both my elder siblings are married.
 Which makes me the center of all the concerns right now at home.
-Being 31 and single is not the best position to be in in India.
+Being 35 and single is not the best position to be in in India.

-My father served in the Indian Navy which should explain why packing and unpacking has never been a concern for me.
+My father served in the Indian Navy so packing and unpacking has always been a part of life.

 Engineering (Computer Science)

 Software Engineer (With Infosys)

 Placed in one of the Big 4 consulting firms (Mumbai)

 In Oct 2016, very dramatically, I quit my corporate job in Mumbai and left for an adventure to fill my soul with joy again.

 I backpacked around Latin America from Nov 2016 to Nov 2017 and it was the year that was life-changing in every sense of the word.

 Since my return to India in 2017, I continued traveling for months on end in India and occasionally to other Asian countries.
 But, now I travel while also taking up freelancing work which ranges in commitment time from a few hours to a few months.

 Some of the projects I have taken up in the last few years –